ualibraries/patron-groups/README.md

 We want to avoid polluting our system-level Python environment, so we install a local environment using [PyEnv][pyenv] and [PyEnv-Virtualenv][pyenv-virtualenv].
 For now, this repo supports scripted installation of Pyenv on MacOS, Debian Linux, and Alpine Linux.

+**This software assumes that we have Python3 and pip3 installed in both development and production environments.**

 The required python version (as set in the production server) is found in the .python-version file in the root of the project.
 The python interpreter is only installed locally, and gets automagically used when the user's terminal session enters the project directory. *Therefore it is necessary to change directory into the project to later run development PG scripts.*

 * Checkout the repo files and change directory into the project root.